Huawei may beat Samsung to 5G in its own backyard

 The appeal of 5G technology comes down to its ability to transmit data fast enough to aid the operation of self-driving cars or download feature-length movies in seconds.

 While Samsung has never had a huge share of the global market for wireless network gear, it has always been able to rely on hometown support.
-In Huawei, it faces a competitor that can undercut it on price but also seeks to emulate its reputation for customer service.
+In Huawei, it faces a competitor that can undercut it on price and seeks to emulate its reputation for customer service.

-"Huawei's appeal is its price competitiveness," said Kim Hyun Yong, an analyst at Ebest Investment & Securities Co.
+"Huawei's appeal is its price competitiveness," said Kim Hyun Yong, an analyst at Ebest Investment & Securities.
 "And it has a lead with its 5G devices developed well enough to be put to work immediately."

 Security allegations resonate in South Korea, which is a US ally hosting almost 30,000 American troops but at the same time needs China's support to remove nuclear arms in North Korea.
-Petitions have appeared on the South Korean presidential website seeking to ban Huawei from the country, which after becoming the first major market to reach full 4G coverage wants to extend that to 5G.
+Petitions have appeared on the South Korean presidential website seeking to ban Huawei from the country.

 Huawei didn't respond to an emailed request for comment.
 Samsung declined to comment.

-Huawei's success in winning network contracts has seen it push heavily into consumer devices and it's now the third-largest smartphone vendor, behind only Samsung and Apple Inc.
+Huawei's success in winning network contracts has seen it push heavily into consumer devices and it's now the third-largest smartphone vendor, behind Samsung and Apple.

 While Samsung still enjoys a lead over Huawei in smartphones, that edge is shrinking.
 The maker of Galaxy phones had a 21.9 per cent share while Huawei had 10.8 per cent last year, according to TrendForce.